adrianestran/adrianestran.com/pages/index.md

 I’m currently one of 2 Engineering Managers for the B2B SaaS team at Treatwell, Europe’s largest Hair and Beauty platform.
 I oversee a team of 7, building and operating the SaaS platform that serves 25,000 salons across Europe.

-Focus areas include Agile Delivery, Career Growth, System Design, Engineering Culture, Hiring and Incident Management.
+Focus areas include in my current role include Agile Delivery, Engineer Mentoring, System Design, Engineering Culture, Hiring and Incident Management.

-I consider myself to be a highly adaptable individual with a strong blend of business and technical acumen.
-My passion lies in fostering a culture of excellence in engineering and team dynamics.

 My ideal role is a close-to-the-ground leadership position, solving technical, team and people challenges within a product organisation.